cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 [initandlisten] waiting for connections at 127.0.0.1:3307
 ```

-If you’re using the MongoDB Atlas you can use [this guide](https://docs.atlas.mongodb.com/bi-connection/#bi-connection) to enable BI connector.
+If you’re using the MongoDB Atlas, you can use [this guide](https://docs.atlas.mongodb.com/bi-connection/#bi-connection) to enable BI connector.

 ## Getting a Sample Dataset